 Aaron Witt is a first-year graduate student at Bowling Green State University where he is studying Speech Language Pathology.
 He started a 501(c)(3) non-profit called Dogs For Difference, where the organization takes dogs into schools, nursing homes, and other organizations as a form of therapy for the individuals.
 He was actively engaged in Students In Action in high school and was president his senior year.
 Aaron has a passion for individuals with cognitive and physical disabilities and dogs.

-Abigail Elsey is an Early Childhood Education major with a minor in Psychology at the University of South Carolina.
-She was the president of her Students in Action team in high school and served as the Intern Conference Coordinator for the multiple Students in Action conferences in the Midlands.
-Abigail is the founder and president of the Multiplying Good Collegiate Society at USC which serves to inspire a passion for service in elementary aged children and celebrate those doing great service on campus.
-She believes that kindness can change the world and by inspiring and empowering the youth of today, we will be bettering the world of tomorrow.
+Abigail Elsey is a kindergarten teacher in Columbia, South Carolina.
+She graduated from the University of South Carolina with a B.A. in Early Childhood Education.
+She was the president of her Students in Action team in high school and served as the Intern Conference Coordinator for the Students in Action conferences in the Midlands.
+Abigail is the founder and president of Ripples of Change at USC which serves to inspire a passion for service in elementary-aged children.
+Abigail is a charter member of the Think Big Team and has attended several National Ceremonies in D.C.

 Andrew String is a senior studying government and politics & economics at the University of Maryland.
 His hometown is Sewell, New Jersey where he founded and led his high school SIA team to nationals 2 years in a row.
 Currently at school, Andrew is most significantly involved as the President for the Student Alumni Leadership Council where he uses his skills to hone in on alumni efforts with Multiplying Good's youth.
 Andrew strives to give his service meaning, his mission as a public servant is to give every minority a voice, and use his privilege to create equal opportunities for underrepresented and underserved populations, specifically the LGBTQ community.